jenna-winkler/travel-guide/README.md

 - `agent.py`: This is where you'll implement your agent logic
 - `pyproject.toml`: Update this if you need to add dependencies
-- `Dockerfile`: Modify if you need special deployment configuration
+- `Dockerfile`: Modify if you need special build configuration

 ## Requirements